The best way to get started is with the balenaFin Developer Kit, wich contains all the components you will need for this tutorial.

 Place the SODIMM-200 Raspberry Pi Compute Module in the dedicated socket on the rear of the board (see CM3L/CM3+L socket on Bottom Mapping).
 Make sure the two side clips are gripping the module on its dedicated semicircular holes.

 Place the coin-cell battery in its socket (see RTC_CELL on Top Mapping) with the positive polarity side facing upwards.
 This step can be skipped if you don’t have a coin-cell available.
 Keep in mind that any RTC examples will not work properly.

-After successfully flashing the Fin, ensure to remove the cable from the USB_DBG port before power cycling the board.
-The Fin should now boot normally, booting into the newly flashed OS.
+After successfully flashing the OS to the balenaFin, remove the microUSB cable from the PRG port and then power it on by either using the Phoenix or Barrel connector (Do not connect power to both!).
+The Fin should now boot normally into the newly flashed OS.

+The best way to get started is to connect the Fin to your wireless network and deploy a sample container.
 If you are not sure how to do that, head over to the balenaOS documentation on the balenaFin for a complete guide.

-Now that you are familiar with loading application containers, let's try using the modules available on the Fin.
+Now that you are familiar with loading application containers, let's try using the modules available on the balenaFin.
 We put together a repository to get you started with some examples.